 Besides being a source of food and historically important to them, it is very important in the economic side of it.
-Since most of the goods comes from outside, the prices are very high in the Faroe Islands.
-Think as an economic relief to the inhabitants that pays a fucking lot for what you usually have for 1 or 2 euros.
+Since most of the goods come from outside, the prices are very high in the Faroe Islands.
+Think as an economic relief to the inhabitants that pay a fucking lot for what you usually have for 1 or 2 euros.

-This species of whales are far from being endangered and the hunt is recognized as a sustainable practice internationally.
+This species of whales, pilot whales, are far from being endangered and the hunt is recognized as a sustainable practice internationally.

-My point is, it is more noble to eat the flesh of an animal that lived its whole life free than having meat coming from the inhumane farm animals that exists all over the world.
+My point is, it is nobler to eat the flesh of an animal that lived its whole life free than having meat coming from the inhumane farm animals that exist all over the world.

 Listen, I’m not denying that animals are slaughtered, killed and eaten over there, ok?
 I’m just saying that chances are, the people filled with rage against the Faroese community, most probably don’t respect animal life as much as they do.